 Chips vs. Chunks On A Big Green Egg

-You've seen them on the shelves, now it's time to grab a bag and add them to your kamado style grill.
-Watch as Ace's Grilling Expert, Chef Jason, gives you the tips and advice you need when using wood chips or chunks in a Big Green Egg.
+You’ve seen them on the shelves, now it's time to grab a bag and add them to your grilling style.
+Watch as Ace’s Grilling Expert, gives you the tips and advice to create an amazing meal.

-Chunks are larger so they allow for a longer sustained smoke while grilling.
+• Wood chunks are larger, allowing for a longer sustained smoke while grilling.

 Ask yourself a few questions that can help you decide whether chips or chunks are best for your occasion.